-1.5 FUNCTIONS OF CAMERON UNIVERSITY
+1.4 FUNCTIONS OF CAMERON UNIVERSITY

-The functions assigned to the University by the Oklahoma State Regents for Higher Education include:
+The functions assigned to the Cameron University by the Oklahoma State Regents for Higher Education include:

-- Both lower-division and upper-division undergraduate study in several fields leading to the baccalaureate degree. - A limited number of programs leading toward the first professional degree when appropriate to an institution's strengths and the needs of the state. - Graduate study below the doctor's level, primarily in teacher education but moving toward limited comprehensiveness in fields related Oklahoma's manpower needs. - Extension and public service responsibilities in the geographic region in which the University is located. - Responsibility for institutional and applied research in those areas related closely to program assignments. - Responsibility for regional programs of economic development. - Perform other functional or programmatic responsibilities as authorized by the State Regents.
-Criteria for consideration of programs outside of the function described herein are outlined in the State Regents Academic Program Approval policy.
+- Both lower-division and upper-division undergraduate study in several fields leading to the baccalaureate degree. - A limited number of programs leading toward the first professional degree when appropriate to an institution's strengths and the needs of the state. - Graduate study below the doctor's level, primarily in teacher education but moving toward limited comprehensiveness in fields related to Oklahoma's manpower needs. - Extension and public service responsibilities in the geographic region in which the University is located. - Responsibility for institutional and applied research in those areas related closely to program assignments. - Responsibility for regional programs of economic development. - Perform other functional or programmatic responsibilities as authorized by the Oklahoma State Regents for Higher Education.
+Criteria for consideration of programs outside of the function described herein are outlined in the OSRHE Academic Program Approval policy.

-1.6 COMMITMENT TO EXCELLENCE
+1.5 COMMITMENT TO EXCELLENCE